 The creation of the Full Court Division with its jurisdiction and powers did not involve any transfer of judicial power to the executive.
-That Division, consisting of three resident magistrates sitting together, was given in relation to D firearm offences and offences, other than capital, committed by persons detained at hard labour following conviction for firearm offences, jurisdiction and powers previously only exercisable by a Circuit Court presided over by a Supreme Court judge.
-The jurisdiction and powers of a Circuit Court were not reduced.
-After the enactment of the Gun Court Act, a Circuit Court which is part of the Supreme Court can still deal with firearm offences and other offences committed by persons F convicted of firearm offences but we recognise that the machinery provisions of the Gun Court Act would lead to all such cases being dealt with in one or other of the Divisions of the Gun Court unless transferred by that Court to another Court.
-They would be tried either by the Circuit Court Division of the Gun Court presided over by a Supreme Court judge or, if not capital offences, by the F Full Court Division.
+That division, consisting of three resident magistrates sitting together, was given in relation to firearms offences and offences, other than capital, committed by persons detained at hard labour following conviction for firearms offences, jurisdiction and powers previously only exercisable by a circuit court presided over by a Supreme Court judge.
+The jurisdiction and powers of a circuit court were not reduced.
+After the enactment of the 1974 Act, a circuit court which is part of the Supreme Court can still deal with firearms offences and other offences committed by persons convicted of firearms offences but we recognise that the machinery provisions of the 1974 Act would lead to all such cases being dealt with in one or other of the divisions of the Gun Court unless transferred by that court to another court.
+They would be tried either by the Circuit Court Division of the Gun Court presided over by a Supreme Court judge or, if not capital offences, by the Full Court Division.

-LUCKHOO, P., in the course of his judgment said:
+Luckhoo P, in the course of his judgment, said.

-"It is a matter of general public knowledge that in recent years crimes of violence in which firearms, unlicensed or illegally obtained, were used, gave cause for grave public concern and indeed alarm.
-The several measures taken over the past 6 or 7 years to control the rising incidence of crimes of this nature G have proved unsuccessful.
+'It is a matter of general public knowledge that in recent years crimes of violence in which firearms, unlicensed or illegally obtained, were used gave cause for grave public concern and indeed alarm.
+The several measures taken over the past six or seven years to control the rising incidence of crimes of this nature have proved unsuccessful.
 Persons were shot and killed by day and by night in the course of robbing, rape and other offences or for no apparent reason.
-Witnesses for the Crown at trial of persons accused of such crimes were often intimidated.
-Victims of the crimes themselves were not infrequently killed or shot at, most probably with a view to their elimination as eye witnesses who Η could testify against the perpetrators of these crimes."
+Witnesses for the Crown at trial or persons accused of such crimes were often intimidated.
+Victims of the crimes themselves were not infrequently killed or shot at, most probably with a view to their elimination as eye witnesses who could testify against the perpetrators of these crimes.'